St. Mary's College of Baliuag

 St. Mary's College of Baliuag (St. Mary's College, St. Mary's, SMA, SMCB) is a private, Catholic Co-educational basic and higher education institution administered by the Religious of the Virgin Mary in Baliwag, Philippines.
 It was formerly named Colegio de la Sagrada Familia or Holy Family School, when founded in 1912.
 On June 30, 1959, the Holy Family School was renamed St. Mary's Academy (SMA).
 It provides Preparatory, Primary, Secondary, and Tertiary education.
-It is the only Catholic school in the town of Baliuag, Bulacan.
+It is the only Catholic school in the City of Baliuag, Bulacan.

 History

 St. Mary's College of Baliuag was founded in 1912, and is the oldest existing private educational institution in the town of Baliuag, Bulacan.
 It is owned and administered by the Religious of the Virgin Mary, the first pontifically approved congregation for women in the Philippines.
 The religious sisters are better known as the RVM Sisters.

 This sectarian school began as Colegio de la Sagrada Familia (Holy Family School).
 It was put up by Fr.
 Benito Sebrero for the Sisters to provide education and Catholic religious instruction to young girls and at the same time to serve as the Catholic school of the parish.
 Originally located a few blocks from the parish church, it acquired its present site through the generosity of Fr.
 Victor Enrile, the parish priest then.
 Its pioneering years in Baliuag were “years of financial crisis, trials and deprivation.”
 It was only Fr.
 Enrile’s fatherly solicitude and Doña Dorotea Francisco’s magnanimity that encouraged the Sisters to go on.